-Coronavirus fear touches off a global run on face masks
+Coronavirus Fear Touches Off a Global Run on Face Masks

 Within hospitals, surgical masks are worn by operating room teams — doctors, nurses, anesthesiologists — and frequently by pharmacists.
 Staff members caring for patients with dangerous infections wear the N95 masks.

 Dr. Sarah Boston, a veterinary surgical oncologist and author in Toronto, uses 10 to 15 surgical masks per week in her practice.
-Her usual supplier ran out, so she had to switch to a less comfortable brand.
+She switched to a less comfortable brand when her usual supplier ran out.

 “I've spoken to a lot of people who are worried that we're going to lose supply or not be able to get them,” she said.